MATH 116 – Final Exam Practice (Fall 2024)

 Problem 4

-Graph of for Problem 4
+Graph of for Problems 4

 Use left-endpoint Riemann sums with 4 subintervals on \([0,8]\) to estimate the area under \(y=f(x)\).
 (Use the given graph.)